 Multi-Speed vs. Variable Speed FurnacesBack to Blog

 Oh, the weather outside is frightful, indeed.
 Temperatures are dropping.
 Snow is on its way – if it hasn’t already arrived, that is.
-The weather is, in a word, cold.
-If you’re thinking about upgrading your Warner Robbins GA home’s furnace – and keeping Jack Frost outside where he belongs – here’s a look at two energy efficient options to choose from to meet your heating needs: multi-speed and variable speed furnaces.
+If you’re thinking about upgrading your Warner Robins, GA home’s furnace – and keeping Jack Frost outside where he belongs – here’s a look at two energy efficient options to choose from to meet your heating needs: multi-speed and variable speed furnaces.

 A traditional single stage furnace operates in either “on” or “off” mode.
 When there is a demand for heat, whether small or large, the furnace kicks in at its maximum capacity.
 This is like trying to cook an egg on your stove with the flame either completely off or all the way on – not very efficient.

 A multi-speed furnace, however, has two different settings that it operates on.
 For the most part, an estimated 80 percent of the time, it runs on its lower setting.
 If there is an additional demand for heat, such as during severe drops in temperature, this type of furnace will then switch to its higher setting to provide additional heating power and energy efficiency.

 Two main advantages to this type of furnace are maintenance costs and fuel savings.
 Maintenance costs, in general, are fairly low.
 You will also see an improved efficiency in fuel as well.
 Since it adjusts its heating output based on the demand for heat, it is more fuel efficient, saving you money.

 2. Variable Speed Furnace